| Pro-people Media (English) Empowering Rural People through

 The result has been enthusiastic.
 Similar programs are being run

 in other districts too and the number is increasing.
+Gradually it is becoming clear that such community

 level media projects can play an important role for the dissemination